 Here’s how the protest process works in ASL.
 If you wish to have action taken because you believe you have unfairly been booked for misconduct, this is the process you follow.
 You’re free to call and complain or e-mail and complain.
 However, filing a protest and appearing before the League Appeals and Disciplinary Committee is the only way you get action taken, as your peers review your case and make a decision.
 Be aware the filing an appeal does not mean you automatically win and get your card overturned.
-To complete an appeal, the following steps must be taken be close of business, 2 p.m., on Wednesday following a Sunday game.
+For the fall and spring seasons, the following steps must be taken be close of business, 2 p.m., on Wednesday following a Sunday game.
 For summer season, because we play games six days a week, the appeal just be filed by the close of business no later than three days after the game was played.

 - Submission of written appeal

 - Signature on acknowledgement form by the person submitting the appeal

 If these steps are not completed, you have not filed an appeal and there will not be a hearing.
 The misconduct report will stand.
 You do not need to see the referee report in order to file an appeal and the deadline will not be extended if the referee has not completed the game report by the deadline.

 For the fall and spring seasons, the Appeals and Disciplinary Committee will convene an A&D Committee at 6:30 p.m. on Thursday to review protests that have come in during the week.
 For the summer season, they will convene at 10 a.m. on Saturdays.
 The Vice President oversees the hearings but will not vote at all.